 The Company's governance practices are administered by the Board of Directors and committees.
 Its robust framework ensures that its daily operations are conducted in a transparent and accountable manner.
 The Company's zero tolerance in the matters relating to unethical practices, bribery and corruption, has helped it to gain the confidence and trust of its stakeholders.
-These policies extend to the Group, the Suppliers and the Contractors too. and The Company has laid down an effective whistle blower mechanism enabling stakeholders, including individual employees to freely communicate their concerns about illegal or unethical practices.
-The policy also provides contact details of the Chairperson of the Board and the Audit Committee apart from that of the Managing Director and the Chief Financial Officer for direct access.
+These policies extend to the Group, the Suppliers and the Contractors too.
+The Company has laid down an effective whistle blower mechanism enabling stakeholders, including individual employees to freely communicate their concerns about illegal or unethical practices.
+The policy also provides contact details of the Chairperson of the Board and the Audit Committee apart from that of the MD & CEO for direct access.

-During the financial year 2020, one complaint was received from the stakeholder which was attended to and resolved within the stipulated time.
+During the financial year 2021, three complaints were received from the stakeholder which was attended to and resolved within the stipulated time.